Lake Tawakoni State Park — Frequently Asked Questions

 Does Lake Tawakoni State Park have shelters?

-Lake Tawakoni State Park doesn't have traditional cabins, but offers Water + Electric, Water Only, Walk-in Tent camping options.
+Lake Tawakoni State Park doesn't have traditional cabins, but offers Full Hookup, Water + Electric, Water + Electric, Water + Electric camping options.

 Can I bring an RV to Lake Tawakoni State Park?